leibowitz/perfmonitor/README.md

 Configure your apache or nginx to point to the perfmonitor/web folder.
 If you need more help please refer to the symfony2 documentation.

-Here is an example for apache
+Here is an example of config for apache

+    # /etc/apache2/sites-enabled/perfmonitor.conf
     <VirtualHost *:80>
         ServerAdmin webmaster@localhost